-Pheasant Normandy is a robust delicious stew typically made with pheasant legs (or chicken legs) braised in butter, then long-simmered with onions and apple cider (and a little apple brandy) and finally finished off with cream and sautéed apples.
+Pheasant Normandy is a classic French stew made with ingredients the Normandy region is famous for: apples, apple cider, and Calvados (apple brandy).
+The pheasant (or chicken) is braised in butter until golden, then long-simmered with caramelized onions and cider, and finished with cream and sautéed apples.
+I

 This post may contain affiliate links, and you can read our disclosure information here–